Restream/reindexer/cpp_src/server/contrib/server.md

       optimization_sort_workers?: integer //default: 4
       // Maximum WAL size for this namespace (maximum count of WAL records) wal_size?: integer //default: 4000000
-      // Maximum preselect size for optimization of inner join by injection of filters.
+      // Maximum preselect size for optimization of inner join by insertion of filters.
 If max_preselect_size is 0, then only max_preselect_part will be used.
 If max_preselect_size is 0 and max_preselect_part is 0, optimization with preselect will not be applied.
 If max_preselect_size is 0 and max_preselect_part is 1.0, then the optimization will always be applied max_preselect_size?: integer //default: 1000
-      // Maximum preselect part of namespace's items for optimization of inner join by injection of filters.
+      // Maximum preselect part of namespace's items for optimization of inner join by insertion of filters.
 If max_preselect_part is 0, then only max_preselect_size will be used.
 If max_preselect_size is 0 and max_preselect_part is 0, optimization with preselect will not be applied.
 If max_preselect_size is 0 and max_preselect_part is 1.0, then the optimization will always be applied max_preselect_part?: number //default: 0.1
-      // Minimum preselect size for optimization of inner join by injection of filters.
+      // Minimum preselect size for optimization of inner join by insertion of filters.
 Min_preselect_size will be used as preselect limit if (max_preselect_part * ns.size) is less than this value min_preselect_size?: integer //default: 1000
       // Maximum number of IdSet iterations of namespace preliminary result size for optimization max_iterations_idset_preresult?: integer //default: 20000